HoskeOwl/arch-boxes/README.md

 The official builds are done in our Arch Linux GitLab CI and can be built locally by running (as root):

     ./build.sh

+#### Selective image building
+You can build specific images by setting the `IMAGES` environment variable with a comma-separated list of image names:

+    IMAGES="cloud-image,basic" ./build.sh
+    IMAGES="yandex-cloud-image" ./build.sh

+Available image types:
+- `basic` - Basic image for local usage
+- `cloud-image` - Generic cloud image
+- `yandex-cloud-image` - Yandex Cloud optimized image
+- `libvirt-executor` - GitLab CI runner image with git, git-lfs, and gitlab-runner preinstalled

+If no `IMAGES` variable is set, all images will be built by default.

 # Releases